People in Need

 Projects to Reduce Energy Poverty04

 We support the development of the sustainable technology market, and we supply energy sources to remote and less developed communities.
 These sources, including solar energy and biogas plants, have a great impact on the reduction of greenhouse gas emissions and deforestation.
-By supporting the development of renewable energy sources, we can enhance the standards of living for communities who lack access to electricity and other energy sources while contributing to climate change mitigation.
+By supporting the development of renewable energy sources, we can enhance living standards for communities that lack access to electricity and other energy sources while contributing to climate change mitigation.

 Supporting solar panel construction Northern Samar Province, one of the poorest areas of the Philippines, is highly vulnerable to natural disasters.
 Approximately 40 percent of households here lack access to electricity; this number rises to almost 80 percent in the mountainous areas.
 PIN is working to provide access to disaster-resistant energy solutions for 1,875 households and 275 businesses.I turned a desert into agricultural land

-Supporting renewable energy sources 6.9 million Cambodians lack access to grid connections, and people in rural areas pay up to four times more for electricity than those living in Cambodia’s cities.
+Supporting renewable energy sources 6.9 million Cambodians lack access to the electricity grid, and people in rural areas pay up to four times more for electricity than those living in Cambodia’s cities.
 To help support access to electricity for rural populations, PIN is working to expand the presence of the energy industry into the rural market.
-The “Development of sustainable, market-oriented biogas and solar energy solutions for rural communities” project has made renewable sources of energy more accessible for over 38,000 villagers, and helped decrease the cumulative reduction of CO2 emissions by 236,276 tonnes a year.In pictures: Helping people adapt to climage change
+The “Development of sustainable, market-oriented biogas and solar energy solutions for rural communities” project has made renewable sources of energy more accessible for over 38,000 villagers, and helped decrease the CO2 emissions by 236,276 tonnes a year.In pictures: Helping people adapt to climage change

 Reducing air pollution Many of the poor in Mongolia’s cities cannot afford to buy imported insulation materials or to install modern heating systems.
 For heating, they often use inefficient coal stoves, which cause significant air pollution.
 To help improve this situation, PIN is implementing the “Switch Off Air Pollution (SOAP)” project, together with GERES, an international NGO.
 The initiative aims to reduce coal consumption in the area of Ger in Ulaanbaatar, increase knowledge, provide advisory and financial services to households, and strengthen supply chains.
 As part of the project, PIN has developed sustainable supply chains for wool eco-insulation from local sources.
 This insulation has been used to cover 52,000 square metres of living spaces to-date.Air polution in Ulaanbaatar